• Skip to primary navigation

 • Add water and stir.

-• Pour peach mixture into 9 x 13-inch baking pan.
+• Pour peach mixture into 9 x 13-inch baking dish.

-• Sprinkle dry cake mix evenly over peaches.
+• Sprinkle dry cake mix evenly over the peaches.

 • Arrange butter slices evenly over cake mix.